apple/swift-nio/CONTRIBUTING.md

 Try to keep your lines less than 120 characters long so github can correctly display your changes.

-SwiftNIO now uses the [swift-format](https://github.com/swiftlang/swift-format) tool to bring consistency to code formatting.
-Their is a specific [.swift-format](./.swift-format) configuration file.
-This will be checked and enforced on PRs, note that the check will run on the current most recent stable version target which may not match that in your own local development environment.
+SwiftNIO uses the [swift-format](https://github.com/swiftlang/swift-format) tool to bring consistency to code formatting.
+There is a specific [.swift-format](./.swift-format) configuration file.
+This will be checked and enforced on PRs.
+Note that the check will run on the current most recent stable version target which may not match that in your own local development environment.

-If you want to apply the formatting to your local repo before commit then you can either run [check-swift-format.sh](./scripts/check-swift-format.sh) which will use your current tool chain, or to match the CI checks exactly you can use act (see above):
+If you want to apply the formatting to your local repo before you commit then you can either run [check-swift-format.sh](./scripts/check-swift-format.sh) which will use your current toolchain, or to match the CI checks exactly you can use `act` (see above):
 ```
 act --action-offline-mode --bind workflow_call -j format-check --input format_check_enabled=true
 ```